 For the purposes of waste management planning, Ireland is now divided into three regions: Southern, Eastern-Midlands and Connacht-Ulster.
+Waste management

-Waste management plans for the three regions came into force in 2015.
+Settlements, Feb.
+2017, Galway County Council 22 Indicative Infrastructure Capacity for Core Strategy plans for the three regions came into force in 2015.
 Galway is subject to the Connacht Ulster Waste Management Plan 2015-2021.